Office of Personnel Management Needs to Improve Transparency of Its Pricing and Seek Cost Savings

 Agency Affected: Office of Personnel Management

-Comments: As of December 2017, OMB has taken some positive steps, but has not expanded and specified reform-related guidance to help ensure that reform stakeholders identify opportunities for cost savings, as GAO recommended in February 2012.
-In the absence of such guidance, in November 2016 and in December 2017, OMB cited specific actions that it has taken with the other Performance Accountability Council (PAC) agencies to align the current information technology capabilities across the security and suitability processes.
+Comments: OMB concurred with this recommendation.
+In November 2016 and in December 2017, OMB cited specific actions that it has taken with the other Performance Accountability Council (PAC) agencies to align the current information technology capabilities across the security and suitability processes.
 For example, the PAC issued two strategic documents for fiscal years 2017-2021.
 In July 2016, it issued the PAC Strategic Intent, which identifies the PAC's business direction to achieve an entrusted workforce.
 In October 2016, it issued the PAC Enterprise Information Technology Strategy, which provides technical direction to provide mission-capable and secure security, suitability, and credentialing information technology systems.
-OMB stated that as of November 2016, the Security, Suitability, and Credentialing Line of Business, which OMB created in April 2015 to implement solutions for personnel security and suitability programs, among other things, was finalizing an implementation plan for these strategic documents.
+OMB stated that as of November 2016, the Security, Suitability, and Credentialing Line of Business, was finalizing an implementation plan for these strategic documents.
 One objective included in the information technology strategy is to develop robust shared services to reduce duplicative investments, foster consistency, and promote best practices within the end-to-end Security, Suitability, and Credentialing Enterprise.
-In line with this objective, in October 2016, the PAC's Enterprise Investment Board designated six additional executive branch-wide information technology shared service capabilities, for a total of eight.
-While these shared service capabilities could reduce duplication, it is unclear which agencies are utilizing the shared services at this time.
+In line with this objective, as of July 2018, the PAC's Enterprise Investment Board has designated eight executive branch-wide information technology shared service capabilities.
+These shared service capabilities are being utilized across multiple agencies in the Executive Branch.
 Additionally, OMB stated that the Security, Suitability, and Credentialing Line of Business developed an initial catalog of executive branch security, suitability, and credentialing information technology systems to support agencies' investment planning decisions, and conducted a government-wide security, suitability, and credentialing spending analysis.
-The steps that OMB has taken help share information related to executive branch information technology capabilities.
-However, issuing more formal guidance would help ensure that reform stakeholders identify opportunities for preventing duplication.
+The steps that OMB has taken to implement executive branch-wide shared-services should help the government avoid creating duplicative information technology capabilities and reduce duplicative investments.

 Recommendation: To improve transparency of costs and the efficiency of suitability andpersonnel security clearance background investigation processes thatcould lead to cost savings, the Deputy Director for Management, Office of Management and Budget, in the capacity as Chair of the Performance Accountability Council, should expand and specify reform-related guidance to help ensure that reform stakeholders identify opportunities for cost savings, such as preventing duplication in the development of electronic case-management and adjudication technologies in the suitability determination and personnel security clearance processes.